Welcome to today's edition of the Rush 24-7 podcast.

 What's going to be more productive going forward?

-Is that going to be more productive for your place at work or your your efforts to improve your station in life?
+Is that going to be more productive for your place at work or your efforts to improve your station in life?

-Or is that money better used by a tax cut, let's say on the means of production, the owners, corporate tax cut, capital gains, dividends, and yes, high income earners.
+Or is that money better used by a tax cut, let's say, on the means of production, the owners, corporate tax cut, capital gains, dividends, and yes, high-income earners.

 So they can then take that money, give it to a private sector investor who builds a new plant, who buys the truck driver a new truck, who in fact builds a new assembly line or buys you a new tool, and then your productivity goes up.